mlfpm/deepof/docs/source/index.rst

 What you need
 -------------

-DeepOF relies heavily on DeepLabCut's output.
-Thorough tutorials on how to get started with DLC for pose estimation can be found `here <https://www.mousemotorlab.org/deeplabcut>`_.
+DeepOF relies heavily on DeepLabCut and SLEAP output.
+Thorough tutorials on how to get started with pose estimation using DLC can be found `here <https://www.mousemotorlab.org/deeplabcut>`_, and for SLEAP `here <https://sleap.ai/tutorials/tutorial.html>`_.
 Once your videos are processed and tagged, you can use DeepOF to extract and annotate your motion-tracking time-series.
-Support out of the box is provided for videos from a top-down perspective, that follow a set of labels equivalent to either labelling scheme shown in the figure below (note that the names of the labels should match!).
-Custom schemes are also supported, but require a bit more work (see the last tutorial below for details).
-Pre-trained models following the default scheme (```deepof_14```), and capable of recognizing either **C57Bl6** mice alone, or **C57Bl6** and **CD1** mice can be downloaded from `our repository <https://datashare.mpcdf.mpg.de/s/DKg0jd7YYqnyQv9>`_ (note that they may require fine tuning to your specific background conditions, but they should be a good starting point!).
+While many features in DeepOF can work regardless of the set of labels used, we currently recommend using videos from a top-down perspective, and follow our recommended set of labels (which can be found in the full documentation page).
+Pre-trained models following this scheme, and capable of recognizing either **C57Bl6** mice alone, or **C57Bl6** and **CD1** mice can be downloaded from `our repository <https://datashare.mpcdf.mpg.de/s/DKg0jd7YYqnyQv9>`_.

 .. image:: _static/deepof_DLC_tagging.png
    :width: 800